patcg/docs-and-reports/threat-model/readme.md

 ### 1.8 Cloud Providers for Helper Parties

-Helper parties may run either on physical machines owned directly by the aggregator or (more commonly) subcontract with a cloud provider.
-We assume that an attacker can control some subset of cloud providers.
+Helper parties may run either on physical machines owned by directly by the aggregator or subcontract with a cloud provider.
+In the latter case, we assume that an attacker can control some subset of cloud providers.

 #### 1.8.1 Assets